krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 ### Interpolation

-The text inside double curly braces is interpreted as an expression:
+The text inside double curly braces is interpreted as a Java expression:

 ```html
 <h1>Person details: {{ '{{ person.name }}' }}</h1>
 ```
-At runtime, the expression is evaluated and it's return value is rendered.
+At runtime, the expression's return value is rendered.

-Note: ngoy uses the [Spring EL](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) library for expression/evaluation.
-Please consult their docs for what is possible.
-It's syntax is almost conform to Angular.
+Note: Expressions are Java code with some script-friendly extensions.
+See <a href="#java-expressions">Java Expressions</a>.

 The component designates the 'context' (aka `this`) of the evaluation.
 So `person` in `{{ '{{ person.name }}' }}` designates the `person` field of the `PersonComponent` instance:
 ```java